Waldo Díaz-Balart: Life and career

 He had his first major exhibition in 1972, at the Museo de Arte Contemporáneo.

 In 1979, he participated in the Third Bienal Internacional del Deporte en las Bellas Artes (Biennial of Sport in Fine Arts) in Barcelona, and in 1995 he participated in the international art fair Art Cologne in Germany.

 In 2002, he was honoured as a Frost Art Museum of Florida International University fellow.

 He had one-man shows in the Netherlands and in Spain.
 He is the recipient of a Pollock-Krasner Foundation fellowship.
 His work is in the permanent collections of the Museum of Modern Art in New York, the Museo Nacional Centro de Arte Reina Sofía in Madrid, the Mondriaan House in Amersfoort, The Netherlands, and the Museum of Modern Art in Hünfeld, Germany, among others.

 In 1992 he published the book Ensayos de Arte (Essays on Art).

 In 1999, he moved from Spain to Liège, Belgium.
 He later returned to Madrid before 2011.
 He also briefly lived in Paraguay.

+Represented by the Madrid gallery Casado Santapau.

-The marriage of his sister, Mirta Díaz-Balart, to former Cuban leader Fidel Castro as Castro's first wife made Waldo Díaz-Balart Castro's brother-in-law.
-His nephews include U.S. congressman Mario Díaz-Balart, former congressman Lincoln Díaz-Balart, and NBC Nightly News Saturday news anchor José Díaz-Balart.
+The marriage of his sister, Mirta Díaz-Balart, to Cuban leader Fidel Castro as Castro's first wife made Waldo Díaz-Balart Castro's brother-in-law.
+His nephews include U.S. congressman Mario Díaz-Balart, the late U.S. congressman Lincoln Díaz-Balart, and NBC Nightly News Saturday news anchor José Díaz-Balart.

+Díaz-Balart died in Madrid on 5 February 2025, at the age of 93.